galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 - PBCSTAT base coverage: it contains the base-level coverage information.
 - Calcuts-cutoff: it includes the thresholds calculated by purge_dups.
-- Histagram plot.
+- Histogram plot.

-As we can see in the histogram plot, the read depth distribution follows a simetric and unimodal distribution (fig. 11).
-This result is expected, since we are assemblying an haploid genome.
+As we can see in the histogram plot, the read depth distribution follows a symmetric and unimodal distribution (fig. 11).
+This result is expected, since we are assembling a haploid genome.

 ![fi9:purge_dups plot](../../images/vgp_assembly/purge_dups_plot.png "purge_dups histogram plot")

 > ### {% icon details %} Expected results in diploid organisms